INTERESTED IN BECOMING A PART OF THE MISSIONARY CHURCH?

 - Sonlife Strategy Seminar | Sonlife seminars are the counterpart to Growing a Healthy Church for youth ministry.
 There are various levels of training for volunteers and full-time youth workers.

-God has blessed the districts and the denomination with generous cooperation when it comes to the finances necessary to fund worldwide outreach and ministry.
+God has blessed the Missionary Church with generous cooperation when it comes to the finances necessary to fund worldwide outreach and ministry.
 This pooling of resources is each team member’s voluntary involvement in the team’s efforts to fulfill the Great Commission as outlined in Matthew 28:19: “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”

-US Ministries.
-Each Missionary Church is also asked to give 2% of its receipts to the U.S. ministries.
+Missionary Church.
+Each Missionary Church is also asked to give 2% of its receipts toward the ministries of the Missionary Church.
 That includes the support for the staff assigned to lead the denomination and manage the pastoral credentials, health and disability insurance programs and pension.
 A variety of other ministries are supported by this giving which includes U.S. church planting, national youth ministry, Christian education, estate planning, stewardship training and a variety of other administrative responsibilities.

 The 10% Goal.
-Though not formally required, the district and denomination encourage each church to tithe its income, thereby setting a good example for its parishioners to follow.
+Though not formally required, the Missionary Church leadership encourage each church to tithe its income, thereby setting a good example for its parishioners to follow.
 This may or may not include the responsibilities mentioned above.
 World missions giving needs to be a priority for every church.
-Many churches give far beyond 10% in support of a variety of missionary efforts that include Missionary and non-Missionary Church missionaries, district church planting, Bethel College, etc.
+Many churches give far beyond 10% in support of a variety of missionary efforts that include Missionary and non-Missionary Church missionaries, specific church planting projects, Bethel University, etc.

 The above stewardship goals provide every church the opportunity to carry out the New Testament mandates for outreach and evangelism as presented in the mission statement of the Missionary Church.